neighborhoods/Prefab/README.md

             - `nullable`
                 - Whether or not this property can be null.
 If true, the builder method will surround this property with isset() before attempting to set the value on the DAO
                 - If not set, defaults to false
+            - `created_on_insert`
+                - This denotes properties that are not expected to be present before inserting the record into the database.
+                - If true, the buildForInsert() method will surround this property with isset() before attempting to set the value on the DAO.
+However, the build() method will still require this property when building a record from the database.
+                - If not set, defaults to false

 Prefab also enforces
 * A contract version namespace (e.g. `MV1`, `DOR1`, `RETS1`, etc.).
 This MUST be present under `src/`.